 Three and Four-Year-Old Kindergarten is fully funded by the State Government of Victoria under the Best Start, Best Life reform.
-Funding for your child's free kinder program is provided to our service directly from the Victorian Government so you will not be required to make any fee payments for Three and Four-Year-Old Kindergarten program in 2024.
-The only fees you may be asked to pay are for one off excursions costs e.g. transport and entry costs) for children not eligible for the Kindergarten Fee Subsidy (KFS)
+Funding for your child's free kinder program is provided to our service directly from the Victorian Government so you will not be required to make any fee payments for Three and Four-Year-Old Kindergarten program.